-In addition to Dog Tag Brewing Foundation, Rodney has extensive leadership experience with philanthropic organizations including: Texas Agricultural Land Trust Foundation; Munger Place Church in Dallas; and Highland Park United Methodist Church in Dallas.
+In addition to Dog Tag Legacy Fund, Rodney has extensive leadership experience with philanthropic organizations including: Texas Agricultural Land Trust Foundation; Munger Place Church in Dallas; and Highland Park United Methodist Church in Dallas.
 He is also a member of the American Enterprise Institute Enterprise Club.
 He holds a Bachelor of Science degree from Texas Tech University and an MBA from the Kelley School of Business at Indiana University.

 MIKE MULLEN - washington, D.C.